Design

 Mold Draft

 Mold draft, or taper, is required for a part to eject cleanly from a mold.
 Specified in degrees or in UOM/UOM, the ideal minimum amount of taper is generally 1 to 2 degrees per side, in perpendicular relation to the parting line of the mold halves.
 However, ideal mold draft depends on material properties, surface texture, complexity of design, and other factors specific to the part.
 For instance, a rough surface normally requires a somewhat larger mold draft than a smooth one.
 In rare instances, a taper smaller than the normal 1 to 2 degrees can be used; however, this is rare and usually not ideal.
+Mold draft helps prevent scratching when the part is being removed from the mold, particularly when working with textured surfaces.

 Conclusion